Subscriber only lesson.

 - As the project progresses, insert the status information into the appropriate cell in the table.

-- WBS Dictionary: “The WBS Dictionary is a document that provides detailed deliverable, activity, and scheduling information about each component in the Work Breakdown Structure.”
-PMBOK®Guide
+- WBS Dictionary: “A document that provides detailed deliverable, activity, and scheduling information about each component in the Work Breakdown Structure.”
+PMBOK® Guide

 Lesson notes are only available for subscribers.

 PMI, PMP, CAPM and PMBOK are registered marks of the Project Management Institute, Inc.